 Employees can donate small prizes ahead of time, or you can purchase fun items at wholesale or party goods stores.

-Charge a $10 participation fee and treat it as a race where you blow a horn and let them go at it, popping as many balloons as they can.
+Charge a $10 participation fee and treat it as a race where you blow a horn and let them go at it, popping as many balloons as they can get their hands on.
 Make it more challenging by not allowing participants to use their hands.
 Alternatively, charge a small fee per balloon they want to pop.

 This is a great one to invite the family, too, as well and a real winner with the kids.